- Key Highlights

 Is Maldives among the countries Indians can visit without a passport?

-No, you need a passport that is valid for at least six months from the date of travel to visit Maldives.
+No, you need a passport that is valid for at least six months from the date of travel to visit the Maldives.
+MEA lists the Maldives under visa-free entry for Indian nationals, but visa-free entry still requires a passport.

 Is Singapore among the countries Indians can visit without a passport?